BRUTALXBONG/XYZ-Ads-Company-Airing-Report/README.md

 # XYZ-Ads-Company-Airing-Report
+## Business Understanding:
+Advertising is a way of marketing your business in order to increase sales or make your audience aware of your products or services.
+Until a customer deals with you directly and actually buys your products or services, your advertising may help to form their first impressions of your business.
+Target audience for businesses could be local, regional, national or international or a mixture.
+So they use different ways for advertisement.
+Some of the types of advertisement are: Internet/online directories, Trade and technical press, Radio, Cinema, Outdoor advertising, National papers, magazines and TV.
+Advertising business is very competitive as a lot of players bid a lot of money in a single segment of business to target the same audience.
+Here comes the analytical skills of the company to target those audiences from those types of media platforms where they convert them to their customers at a low cost.
 ### [Dataset Link](https://docs.google.com/spreadsheets/d/16x970JtJIFsuBNRtKADdY8f8JnIHbnj9/edit?usp=drive_link&ouid=108163419555924228602&rtpof=true&sd=true)
 ## About the data
 1. **ID**: This is a unique identifier for each entry in the report.
 It helps in tracking and referencing specific ads or airings.